eefano/dungcraw24/README.md

 Controls (work in progress)

-- Mouseclick: select/unselect wall, click and drag to select nearby walls
+- Mouseclick: select/unselect wall or objects, click and drag to select nearby walls
+- Mousewheel: cycle through selected walls or objects styles
-- Space / enter: make room by pushing the selected walls, if no selection are made, an alcove gets created in the wall in front
+- Space/enter: make room by pushing the selected walls,
+- Shift + Space/Enter: like push, but an alcove gets created (lateral walls are preserved)
 - W/UPARROW : go forwards
 - S/DOWNARROW : go bacwards
 - A/LEFTARROW : turn left